grayleonard/termwallet/README.md

 TermWallet
 ==========

-**Still in development, and although it works it is in rough shape, so don't trust with your bitcoins!**

 An easy-to-use, bitcoinj-based wallet accessible through the command line.
-Because it uses bitcoinj it doesn't need to download the blockchain.
+It doesn't need to download the whole blockchain, and the blockchain headers only take up about a megabyte of space.
 Small servers with limited hard-drive space are thus the ideal use-case for TermWallet.
 You can run it with only terminal access.

 TermWallet includes a novel adaption of bitcoinj's CoinSelector method, IndividualCoinSelector.
 Previously, bitcoinj (and subsequently bitcoinj-based wallets such as Multibit) have not been able to create transactions from a single address's outputs.
 IndividualCoinSelector provides this capability.

-Test it out with the `send [to] [from] [amount]` command, where `[from]` is an address in your wallet.
+Further, TermWallet provides a 'panic' command that can send all the BTC's in the wallet to an external address and then delete the wallet (including all files).
+This should be used if the computer is compromised or at risk.

 Instructions
 ============

 You Need:
-Maven
 Java 1.6 (bitcoinj requirement)

 To change from testnet to mainnet, open Constants.java and change `params` to `MainNetParams.get()`.